akkartik/mu/subx/Readme.md

 I'm currently implementing SubX in SubX in 3 phases:

   1. Converting ascii hex bytes to binary. (✓)
   2. Packing bitfields for x86 instructions into bytes.
+(80% complete)
   3. Replacing addresses with labels.

 In parallel, I'm designing testable wrappers for syscalls, particularly for